Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #75

-The principle of individuation places understanding into dubious acceptance, and this is not necessarily because of uncertainties regarding the future, since present matters are unique by infinitessimal partitioning, although there remains the question of the present reality without the cognitive will to partition it.
+The principle of individuation steers understanding into dubious acceptance, and this is not necessarily because of uncertainties regarding the future, since present matters are unique by infinitessimal partitioning, although there remains the question of the present reality without the cognitive will to partition it.
 Specification of the actual, from principles intent for capturing the universal characteristic